 After receiving my Doctorate in Biomedical Sciences from Tulane University, I headed for Texas and began my postdoctoral work at Texas A&M Institute for Regenerative Medicine.
 For several years, I had the opportunity to expand my MSC research program more towards the translational side.
 We discovered a novel way to pre-activate the MSCs to express and secrete potentially therapeutic molecules by culturing them in 3D.
 After my postdoctoraI work I served as an Instructor at Texas A&M and also as an adjunct faculty member at UMHB.
 I joined UMHB as a full-time faculty member fall of 2014 and started teaching students about the wonders of biology and medicine both in the classroom and in the laboratory.

 Whenever I am not doing science I like to work out, read, cook, cheer for my favorite sports teams, and spend time with my family.
-I especially enjoy our various Texas and out-of-state trips and also the time I get to spend with my Renewal Church family.
+I especially enjoy our various Texas and out-of-state trips and also the time I get to spend with my church family.
 Feel free to talk science, faith, or life in general with me as I enjoy sharing my experiences in all these things.

 Degrees EarnedB.S, Biochemistry, University of Oulu; M.S., Biochemistry (Biotechnology and Molecular Biology), University of Oulu; Ph.D, Biomedical Sciences, Tulane University